VenithNET/omada/doc/relativepaths.md

 ## Please, never use ../ or any relative file paths ever again.
 I beg of you.

-`../` - Do not use, this will result in general breakge and headaches.
+`../` - Do not use, this will result in general breakge and headaches. <br>
 `index.html` - Unneeded, bloat, those 2 bytes are too much.
 Bad. do "/" instead.

 Good: